eknag/cudacave/_posts/2021-11-02-raytune_exploration.markdown

 I tried out Ray Tune based on the tutorial found on the [PyTorch.org tutorials](https://pytorch.org/tutorials/beginner/hyperparameter_tuning_tutorial.html).
 Setting up was not straightforward, as I ran into some issues, but I quickly resolved them I will detail my final implementation and then explain some of the initial setup issues.

 ## Problems encountered during setup
-From what I can remember, I encountered two primary issues.
+While setting up Ray Tune, I encountered a few issues along the way.
-1. Radis errors of unkown origin.
+1. Radis errors of unknown origin.
 2. Numpy errors when calling tune.report
 3. Idle Processes lying around